peter159/UNICORN/README.md

 ## ![Unicorn](./imgs/unicorn.png)

-**UNICORN is a emacs based programming editor with evil-mode and fully keyboard controller, trying to provide an immersive programming experience, enjoy it !**
+**UNICORN is a emacs based programming editor with vim mode and fully keyboard controller, trying to provide an immersive programming experience, enjoy it !**

-Note: strongly suggest for usage in pure Linux environment, or in windows WSL2 system, GUI system suggested, ubuntu system suggested
+Note: strongly suggest for usage in a purly Linux environment, or in windows WSL system, ubuntu system with GUI suggested

 ```shell
 # start in GUI system, suggested